morey-tech/managed-argocd-lab-template/README.md

 Almost as quickly as you delete it, Argo CD will detect that the deploy resource is missing from the Application.
 It will briefly display the yellow circle with a white arrow to indicate that the resource is out-of-sync.
 Then automatically recreate it, bringing the Application back to a healthy status.

-## 5. Managing Argo CD Applications declaritively.
+## 5. Managing Argo CD Applications declaratively.
 ### 5.1.
 Create an App of Apps.
-One of the benefits of using Argo CD, is that the deployment process for the Helm charts is now codified in the Application spec.
+One of the benefits of using Argo CD is that you are now codifying the deployment process for the Helm charts in the Application spec.

 Earlier in the lab, you created the `guestbook` Application imperatively, using the UI.
-But, what if you want to manage the Application manifests declaratively too?
+But what if you want to manage the Application manifests declaratively too?
 This is where [the App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) comes in.

 1. Navigate to the Applications dashboard in the Argo CD UI, and click "NEW APP".